WNiazi/Capstone/README.md

 List the absolute minimum features the project requires to meet this purpose or goal:

-- \*\* One player that shoot at things
+- One player that shoot at enemies, with different options for bullets per various enemeies

 What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.

-- C sharp
+- GDscript used
-- Possible: Monogame/Unity/Godot
+- Godot

 If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.

-- Various bullets for various types of things to shoot
+- Leveling up /Health Score for enemy and player/transitions between the levels/animation for player
 - Two players
 - Communication between two players